-Key performance indicators (KPIs) are values that measure an organization’s success at meeting its objectives.
-They do so by providing insight into business conditions like predictability, early return on investment (ROI), product quality, and more.
+Key performance indicators (KPIs) are values that measure your organization’s success at meeting its objectives.
+KPIs provide insight into business conditions like:

 In practice, KPIs measure how a company will strategically grow.

 However, behind every KPI is the implication that current conditions influence trends and inform predictions for future growth.
 Leading and lagging indicators are qualifiers that assess a business’s current state (lagging indicator) and predict future conditions (leading indicator), so companies can achieve accurate projections.